codingforentrepreneurs/Django-to-iOS/Topics.md

 1. Create an iOS App using Swift and Django:
-	- Swift version 1.2
+	- Swift version 1.2 for iOS 8
-	- Django version 1.8
+	- Django version 1.8 with Python 2.7 (or 3.4)
 	- Django to iOS [Getting Started Guide](https://github.com/codingforentrepreneurs/Django-to-iOS/blob/master/Guides/Getting_Started.md)

 2. Use a Django-based RESTful API :